MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 ## Optional: Create the Iris database remotely

-If you have permissions to create a database on the remote server, you can run the following code to create the Iris demo database used for the example code in this article.
+If you have permissions to create a database on the remote server, you can run the following code to create the Iris demo database used for the examples in this article.

 ### 1 - Create the irissql database